AlanGacihi/mini-projects/Java/Dictionary/README.md

-Implementation of a dictionary of words
+Implementation of a dictionary of words and meanings